mhhussain/kafkabox/README.md

 Featherjs is being used to stream and save data in the API for websocket connections.
 Socket is available at `localhost:3001`, front-end socket can be implemented by called `app.service('message').on('created', cbFunction)`.
 See `index.html` for an example of how this works.

-The application is setup to automatically consume from `sandbox-topic`.
-Any new topic **that gets created via the API** will also automatically have their messages consumed into feathers' message endpoint.
+The application does not automatically consume from any topics.
+To start a realtime stream from a topic, use the `/api/v2/:topic/feathers` endpoint mentioned above.
 Consumer group id is `${topicName}-socket-group` (i.e. `sandbox-topic-group`).

 The endpoint `/messages` returns an array with all messages in the sandbox.

-_Future - add functionality to manually add topics to feathers consumption._

 ## Building from source